v7r/java-concepts/README.md

 4. What is the difference between stack and queue?
 5. What are different types of Map data structure?
 6. Do we still use HashTables in Java?
 If so, why?

+   There are several differences between HashMap and Hashtable in Java:

+   Hashtable is synchronized, whereas HashMap is not.
+This makes HashMap better for non-threaded applications, as unsynchronized Objects typically perform better       than synchronized ones.

+   Hashtable does not allow null keys or values.
+HashMap allows one null key and any number of null values.

+   One of HashMap's subclasses is LinkedHashMap, so in the event that you'd want predictable iteration order (which is insertion order by default), you could easily swap out the HashMap for a LinkedHashMap.
+This wouldn't be as easy if you were using Hashtable.

+   Since synchronization is not an issue for you, I'd recommend HashMap.
+If synchronization becomes an issue, you may also look at ConcurrentHashMap.

 7. Do you know about TreeMap?
 What is the difference between HashMap and TreeMap?
 If I want to get an element in TreeMap, will I be comparing with each key in the map?
 8. Do you know algorithm complexity (Big-0) in retrieving elements from HashMap and TreeMap?
 9. What happens when springboot is starting up and encounters annotations (Dependency